 Printing and converting equipment appraisals.

 A printing equipment appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for the pressroom and bindery: offset, digital and flexographic presses, converting lines, and finishing such as cutters, folders and stitchers.
-The offset-to-digital shift drives value, and many digital presses sit under click-charge or lease agreements, so we confirm what is actually owned first.
-Each asset is valued by process, format, impressions or click count, condition and the resale market.
+Many digital presses sit under click-charge or lease agreements where the manufacturer still owns the machine, so we confirm what the shop actually owns before we value anything.
+Each owned asset is then priced by process, format, impressions or click count, condition and its resale market.
 Built to withstand lender, SBA, IRS, audit and legal review.

 USPAP-Compliant CMEA Certified Defensible for Lenders, IRS & Courts Nationwide